Entscheidbarkeit/CodeMetricsEngine/ReadMe.md

 Upon valid Path given, you can choose the functionalities by number.

+You can change the path by input 3, which will rescan the path for all the java file and their methods
+The menu is implemented to be able to repeat the task and change path through a loop.
+You can exit by input 0 or just close the terminal.
+After performing each task you chose, you will be shown again this menu.

 ## Example for invalid path

     Welcome to Code Metrics Engine
     Following functionalities are available:
     1. run Code Complexity check for given directory or file
     2. run Code Style check for given directory or file
+    3. change current path
     0. exit
     Please give the path:
     D:\empty